Last reviewed June 2026

 • Plans with fewer than 100 participants that are unfunded or fully insured

-Employers must evaluate each benefit offered to determine if it’s ERISA-covered and whether it should be included in a Form 5500 filing—especially when using a Wrap document that consolidates multiple plans.
+Employers must evaluate each benefit offered to determine if it’s ERISA-covered and whether it should be included in a Form 5500 filing, especially when using a Wrap document that consolidates multiple plans.

-Compliance Form 5500
+Topic: Form 5500